Jessicavazm/JessicaVaz_T2A1-A/README.md

 ![Example of Login route](./screenshots/auth_example.png)

 Another example of confidentiality is to use environment variables such as `.env` to handle sensitive information when creating API and connecting API to database.
-Environment variables can be called in the main.py and should be excluded of the source control.
+Environment variables can be called in the main.py file and should be excluded of the source control.

 In this example, .env stores sensitive URL DB info and JWT secret key.
 To tell other developers about existing variables, we can create an example or sample of environment variables.
 To fetch these variables in main.py, we need to import OS.

 Example of .env file
     DATABASE_URL = postgresql+psycopg2://trello_dev:123456@localhost:5432/trello_db